nakzskea/nakzskea/README.md

 - 👤 22 years old
 - 🌱 Currently working as an apprentice Full-stack developer at LE MET' in Metz
-- ⚡ Fun fact: big fan of the Inazuma Eleven franchise

 ### 🛠️ Languages and Tools: